 Arkin’s unique career started with Army intelligence in Cold War Berlin from 1974-1978 where he conducted both collection and analysis.
 After he left the Army, he decided to write books and work in the public interest.
 Since then he has worked as a military adviser to the most influential non-governmental human rights and environmental organizations, equally at ease heading Greenpeace International’s response to the first Gulf War in 1991 or being an adjunct professor at the U.S. Air Force’s premier strategy school.
 He is weirdly proud to say that he spent the night in Saddam General Hospital in 1991 after being injured by an unexploded cluster bomb in Iraq and that some of his fondest memories are picking through the rubble of Slobodan Milosevic’s Belgrade villa and Taliban leader Mullah Omar’s compound outside Kandahar in Afghanistan.
 He is probably the only person alive who can say that he has written for The Nation magazine, Defense Daily and Marine Corps Gazette.
 He has been both a columnist and reporter with The New York Times, The Washington Post and The Los Angeles Times, and has worked for Vice News and Gawker.
 During the Cold War he was a long-time columnist for the Bulletin of the Atomic Scientists.
 Arkin aslo coauthored (with Robert S. Norris) the “NRDC Nuclear Notebook” since 1987, later joined by Hans Kristensen.
 And from 1999-2018, Arkin has been an on and off consultant and national security investigator for MSNBC and NBC News.

 Arkin has authored or coauthored more than a dozen books.
-He is the author or co-author of:
+He is also the author or co-author of:

 - Research Guide to Current Military and Strategic Affairs (1981)